 The Importance of an Audit Trail in Digital Asset Management

 If your organization is fully utilizing a digital asset management system, the number of images stored will grow significantly over time.
-With so many records being added and accessed by users, it is critical to understand the actions taken against a asset within the system.
+So will the amount of activity.
+With so many records being added and accessed by users, it is critical to have the capability to understand the actions taken against assets within the system.

-This article will help you understand what is an audit trail, what type of information is included, and how to conduct a review of audit records.
+This article will help you understand what an audit trail is, the type of information that is included, and how to conduct a review of audit records.

 What Is an Audit Trail?